resmaili/Earth-Obs-Py/README.md

 You can launch a [binder instance](https://mybinder.org/v2/gh/resmaili/Earth-Obs-Py/HEAD) to run the code interactively online.
 This does not require a Python installation, but your work will not be saved if you close the browser.

 ## Running Notebooks on your local machine
 1. Download the contents of the repository on your computer (see links on the left sidebar).
 If you are on the GitHub repository, you can do this by clicking the *Code* button on the top right, followed by *download ZIP*.
 You will need to then uncompress the file.
-You can also download these

 2. You will need [Anaconda](https://www.anaconda.com/) to run these examples, which you can install following the steps on their website.
 You can also use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) if you need save disk space.